Monank Patel: International career

 In June 2019, he was named in a 30-man training squad for the United States cricket team, ahead of the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament in Bermuda.
 The following month, he was one of five players to sign a 12-month central contract with USA Cricket.
-In August 2019, he was named in the United States' squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.
+In August 2019, he was named in the United States squad for the Regional Finals of the 2018–19 ICC T20 World Cup Americas Qualifier tournament.

-In November 2019, he was named in the United States' squad for the 2019–20 Regional Super50 tournament.
+In November 2019, Patel was named in the United States squad for the 2019–20 Regional Super50 tournament.
 He was the leading run-scorer for the United States in the tournament, with 230 runs in eight matches.
-In June 2021, he was selected to take part in the Minor League Cricket tournament in the United States following the players' draft.
+In June 2021, he was selected for the Minor League Cricket tournament in the United States following the players' draft.

-In August 2021, Patel was named in the United States' squad for the 2021 Oman Tri-Nation Series.
+In August 2021, Patel was named in the United States squad for the 2021 Oman Tri-Nation Series.
 In the opening match of the series, Patel scored his first century in ODI cricket.

 In October 2021, he was named as the captain of the American squad for the 2021 ICC Men's T20 World Cup Americas Qualifier tournament in Antigua.

+In May 2024, Monank was named the captain of the American squad for the 2024 ICC Men's T20 World Cup tournament.
+On June 6, he scored 50 runs against Pakistan which helped the USA team win their second consecutive league match.
+In the 2024 ICC Men's T20 World Cup, Monank Patel sustained an injury that led to his absence from subsequent matches.
+His injury significantly impacted the team's performance, as he was unable to participate further in the tournament.